List of Resources: Support for the Ukrainian Community in Canada

 Housing Support in Winnipeg

-New Journey Housing is located at 200-305 Broadway, and can also be reached by phone at 204-942-2238.
+New Journey Housing is a Winnipeg-based agency that helps newcomers find housing.
+New Journey Housing is located at 200-305 Broadway, and can be reached by phone at 204-942-2238.

 New Journey Housing also hosts informational workshops on housing-related topics.
 Click here to visit their website and learn more about upcoming virtual and in-person sessions.